Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 running Jupyter Server.
 Enter: `https://playground.modular.com/user/<your_email>/?token=<your_token>`

-It is often easier to first restart the Mojo Playground server is you still have a browser session open with it.
+It is often easier to first restart the Mojo Playground server if you still have a browser session open with it.
 Then you can connect to it from within VS Code.
 Now you can write Mojo code and run it within a cell of the notebook!
 See next section for a screenshot of code in this environment.